kahiin-project/kahiin-db/README.md

 - Sets up the necessary environment variables.
 - Starts the application server.
 - Ensures that all required services are running.
+- Prompts the user to provide MySQL and email configuration details, which are then automatically saved in the config.ini file.

+💡 The application uses an email verification system to confirm user registrations.
+When a new user registers, a verification email is sent to the provided email address (same for reseting password).

 Once the application is running, you can access it at `http://localhost:5000` (or the configured port).